hsoyka/slide-shows/write-quality-data.md

 2. Define technical terms and acronyms
 3. Clearly state data limitations (eg. completeness, omissions) and considerations for data reuse
 4. Use "none" or "unknown" meaningfully
-	-"None" usually means that you knew about data and nothing existed (e.g., a “0” cubic feet per second discharge value) -"Unknown" means that you don’t know whether that data existed or not (e.g., a null value)
+	*"None" usually means that you knew about data and nothing existed (e.g., a “0” cubic feet per second discharge value) *"Unknown" means that you don’t know whether that data existed or not (e.g., a null value)

 ##
-5. Titles are critical for helping others find your data -Complete titles include: What, When, Where, Who, and Scale.
+5. Titles are critical for helping others find your data *Complete titles include: What, When, Where, Who, and Scale.
-	-Informative titles include: topic, timeliness of the data, specific information about place and geography
+	*Informative titles include: topic, timeliness of the data, specific information about place and geography

 ## Example: Which is better?